Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 • Durability – Latex mattresses are very durable.
 Choosing a mattress with a high density of latex ensures maximum durability as these beds have one of the longest lifespans of at least eight years.
 However, even beds with a low latex density tend to last longer than other products, such as memory foam.

-• Pain/pressure relief- A low-density bed could provide sufficient support for those who experience slight aches and pains.
-However, individuals with chronic pain or those who want maximum support should opt for higher-density mattresses.
+• Pain/pressure relief – A low-density bed could provide sufficient support for those who experience slight aches and pains.
+However, people with chronic pain or those who want maximum support should opt for higher-density mattresses.
 These mattresses provide the most support for pain and pressure relief.
 Read about mattresses for pressure relief here.

-• Sex- Low-density latex mattresses are more responsive than foam, rating them higher for sex.
+• Sex – Low-density latex mattresses are more responsive than foam, making them better for sex.
 Also, sleeping with a partner means extra body heat, but as mentioned, low-density latex can help alleviate this.
 Conversely, since high-density latex lacks better air circulation and tends to be less responsive, it rates lower for sex.
 Explore our picks for the best beds for sex here.

 • Motion isolation- Low-density latex mattresses do not rate well for absorbing motion transfer because of their responsive nature.
 While medium density doesn’t work as well as memory foam, it is still a decent option.
 However, for results similar to memory foam, a high-density latex bed is recommended.